About bActivate

 ★★★★★

-bActivate is an excellent tool that allows us as reproductive vets to do our job as effectively as possible.
-When you compare the cost to the expense of a mare that fails to conceive — or worse, never produces a foal — bActivate is both a smart and cost-effective solution in the long run.
+bActivate is an excellent tool that allows us as reproductive vets to do our job effectively.
+It is both a smart and cost-effective solution in the long run.

 LB